SAFS Image-Based Recognition

 SearchRect|SR=

 Optional.
-SearchRect alters the area X,Y,Width, and Height searched for the target image.
+SearchRect alters the area X,Y,Width, and Height searched for a target image.
 For a "window" mapping, SearchRect can alter the area of the screen searched.
-For a "component" mapping, SearchRect alters the search rectangle relative to the found "window".
+For a "component" mapping, SearchRect alters the search rectangle relative to the found "window" area.

 For component searches, SearchRect can now be used to expand or modify the area to be searched--not just reduce the scope of a search.
 This enables very creative component searches that can actually be almost anywhere relative to the window rectangle previously found.